 Bunions, or hallux abducto valgus deformity, is a common deformity of the foot that causes many to suffer from chronic foot pain.
-A bunion can form from a multitude of reasons, usually in part to genetic predisposition, flattened arches, overpronation, or generalized foot instability such as ligamentous laxity.
-It may also be caused by external factors such as poorly fitting shoes or repetitive foot stress.
-Often bunions can be managed conservatively by means of wider fitting and better-accommodating shoes, padding, strapping, and orthotics.
-While this may provide relief for many patients, it is important to keep in mind that nothing can reverse the deformity and restore normal anatomy short of surgical correction.
+A bunion can form from a multitude of reasons.
+Usually, they form in part to genetic predisposition, flattened arches, overpronation, or generalized foot instability such as ligamentous laxity.
+Additionally, poorly fitting shoes or repetitive foot stress may cause a bunion.
+Conservative means of managing a painful bunion would be to wear wider fitting, better-accommodating shoes or use padding, strapping, and orthotics.
+While these modalities may provide temporary relief for many patients, nothing can reverse the deformity and restore normal anatomy.
+That will require surgical correction.